@

 What we need

-We're looking for influencers to help us attract new customers worldwide.
-We need you to post invitations on social media to invite followers to visit our website via a 15 second video.
+We're looking for influencers in order to find new customers.
+We need you to post invitations to invite followers to visit our website via a creative story with images.
 We'll send you $500.00, or 50,000 gift-points once the post is done.
 If you're interested, simply say you're Interested in a comment below this post.

 CONDITIONS